Royal Doulton: Figurines, Character Jugs, Marks & Value Guide

 Royal Doulton Figurines: The HN Series

 Royal Doulton figurines are the most collected category within the brand and represent one of the most comprehensive figurine series ever produced by any pottery.
 The HN number system — standing for Harry Nixon, the head of the decorating department when the series launched in 1913 — assigns a unique number to every figurine model.
 The first figurine, HN 1 (a boy called ‘Darling’), was introduced in 1913.
-By 2010, the series had passed HN 5000, representing over a century of continuous production.
+By 2010, the series had passed HN 5000.

 Lady Figurines

 Lady figurines are the most widely collected Royal Doulton category.
-The classic Royal Doulton lady is portrayed in 18th or 19th century dress — crinolines, parasols, lacy shawls, and bonnets — in delicate pastels with gilt accents.
-The most recognized models include ‘Autumn Breezes’ (HN 1913 and variants), ‘The Balloon Lady’ (HN 2935), ‘Laurianne’ (HN 2719), and the extensive ‘Pretty Ladies’ series introduced in the 1990s.
-Condition is critical for lady figurines: chips to fingers, parasols, or hat brims are extremely common and significantly reduce value.
+The classic Royal Doulton lady is portrayed in 18th or 19th century dress in delicate pastels with gilt accents.
+The most recognized models include ‘Autumn Breezes’ (HN 1913 and variants), ‘The Balloon Lady’ (HN 2935), ‘Laurianne’ (HN 2719), and the extensive ‘Pretty Ladies’ series.
+Condition is critical: chips to fingers, parasols, or hat brims are extremely common and significantly reduce value.

 Character and Genre Figurines

 Beyond the lady series, Royal Doulton produced an enormous range of character figures representing historical, literary, and everyday subjects.
-Dickens characters (Pickwick, Micawber, Fat Boy) were especially popular throughout the 20th century.
-Street vendors (‘The Balloon Man,’ ‘The Old Balloon Seller’), Victorian professionals, and historical figures like Churchill and Beefeaters all appeared in the HN series.
-These non-lady character figures often have stronger male-collector crossover appeal and can have very high values for rare or discontinued pieces.
+Dickens characters (Pickwick, Micawber, Fat Boy), street vendors, and historical figures like Churchill and Beefeaters all appeared in the HN series.
+These non-lady character figures can have very high values for rare or discontinued pieces.

 Most Valuable Royal Doulton Figurines

 Rarity, condition, and subject matter drive figurine values.
 The earliest HN numbers (HN 1 through approximately HN 50) were produced in small quantities and command prices from several hundred to several thousand dollars.
-Flambe-glaze figurines — produced with the distinctive mottled red and black Flambe technique developed at Burslem — carry a 50% to 100% premium over equivalent matte or standard-glaze versions of the same model.
+Flambe-glaze figurines carry a 50% to 100% premium over equivalent matte or standard-glaze versions.
 Figurines withdrawn early in their production run (especially those withdrawn before 1940) are dramatically more valuable than figures produced continuously for decades.

 Royal Doulton Character Jugs